 - Dumping syndrome can be seen if eating fast food, because pyloric valves are not preserved in this operation.

-- Gastric bypass surgery does not guarantee weight loss or regain of lost weight.
+Gastric bypass surgery does not guarantee weight loss or regain of lost weight because liquid or soft high-calorie foods can be absorbed.